 With creative, comprehensive small business recruiting techniques and effective employee retention policies, you can attract highly skilled candidates who become long-term, loyal staff.

 Subscribe to the Robert Half newsletter for articles and resources to help you build and manage a winning team — all sent directly to your inbox.

 Here are some recruiting basics for small and midsize businesses to help you take advantage of your strengths and add more power to your small business recruiting efforts:

-- Make "small" a selling point.
+- Make small a selling point.
 When talking to candidates, be sure to highlight the many benefits of working for a small business.
 For example, because your staff is small, your employees often perform functions beyond their stated job descriptions.
 This business need can translate into a career booster for employees, enabling them to rapidly acquire new skills and develop a broad range of abilities.
 You can also let candidates know that staff members are like family, and the company truly cares about each employee's job satisfaction and professional growth.
 Because your business is small, talented employees can quickly advance to senior-level positions, keeping their job satisfaction high and employee turnover low.
-Click on the infographic at the right for more benefits of working for a small business.

 - Develop brand awareness.
-You can create a pipeline of skilled local job candidates who want to work for your company by making your small business visible and top-of-mind in your market.
-This effort entails building your company's reputation, whether it is for customer service, innovation in the marketplace or leadership in fostering work-life balance for employees.
+Create a pipeline of skilled local job candidates who want to work for your company by making your small business visible and top-of-mind in your market.
+This effort entails building your company's reputation, whether it’s for customer service, innovation in the marketplace or leadership in fostering work-life balance for employees.

 Other ways to reach candidates looking to find a job

 - Use every resource.
 Take advantage of your business networks and resources focused on your industry.
 If you need someone for a credit and collections position, for example, a specialized professional association may offer ways for you to place postings in publications or on job boards geared to credit professionals.